guildenstern70/AspNetCoreAPI/README.md

     dotnet tool update --global dotnet-ef

-### DB Migrations

-The SQLite database is created from the Entity Framework migrations.

-    cd AspNetCoreAPI
-    dotnet ef database update

-This creates `AspNetCoreAPI/aspnetcoreapi.db`.
-If you need the test database too, copy it to the test project:

-    cp aspnetcoreapi.db ../AspNetCoreAPI.Test/aspnetcoreapi.db

 ### Unit Tests

     dotnet test

 Please note that the tests rely on a different database which contains only test data.
-The database for tests is found in the AspNetCoreApi.Test project directory.
+The database for tests should be found in the AspNetCoreApi.Test project directory.
-To re-create the test database, simply re-run DB migrations and copy DB file ('aspnetcoreapi.db') to the test project directory.